 Mandarin Gobies, also known as Mandarin Dragonets are one of the most stunning fish you can see swimming around your aquarium.
 The problem is they can be hard to keep, especially for the beginner to saltwater aquariums.
 What is it that makes these beautiful fish have such a poor survival rate in home aquariums?

-Copepods are the main food source for Mandarin Gobies.
-Consuming a pod every 5-10 seconds keeps these fish healthy and only mature aquariums with a reproducing Copepod population are suitable enough to provide enough food.
-Training them to eat frozen food can be done, but is usually unsuccessful.
+Mandarin Dragonets can be hard to keep as Copepods are their main food source.
+Consuming a pod every 5-10 seconds keeps these fish healthy and only mature aquariums with a large reproducing Copepod population are suitable enough to provide enough food.
+Some can be trained to accept fish food.

 Many beginners to saltwater aquariums see these fish and put them at the top of their purchase list only to have the fish die weeks later.
 This article was written to bring awareness to the feeding habits of the Mandarin Goby, and why a little patience will usually pay off.

 What Makes Mandarin Gobies Hard To Keep?